 7.5.1.1 Liquid oxygen containers must only be unloaded from or loaded onto a delivery vehicle by means of a crane, fork truck, or a power-assisted tailgate.
 Liquid oxygen containers may be moved using a forklift if they are secured on a pallet, in a cradle, or some other device designed for this purpose.
 When the container is removed from a pallet, it should only be moved using a specially designed four-wheel handcart.

 7.5.1.2 Liquid oxygen containers should only be transported in an upright position and should never be laid on their side.
-For proper ways to handle a liquid container is as given in Fig 1.
+For proper ways to handle a liquid container is as given in Fig. 1.
 Never roll these containers on their side.
 Liquid oxygen containers equipped with wheels should always be moved by pushing the container, never pulling it.
 This reduces the possibility of the container falling on co-worker in the event it becomes unstable.
 Pushing the liquid oxygen container up any type of grade will increase the force necessary to move it.
-A grade as low as 5 percent (5-inch rise in 10 feet of travel) will increase the force necessary to start to push the container by as much as 50 percent.
+A grade as low as 5 percent (5 inch rise in 10 feet of travel) will increase the force necessary to start to push the container by as much as 50 percent.

 Fig 1.
 How to Handle Liquid Containers